pushpanjali93/maternaVirtualSolutions/README.md

 **Code Highlights:**

-  **1. The Code is designed to be multi-threaded.
+1. **The Code is designed to be multi-threaded.
 Driver instance is per thread and hence can be run in parallel.**

-  **2. Click on Search Results is configurable.
+2. **Click on Search Results is configurable.
 "People Also Ask" Section is handled as well.
 The first Link in the first suggestion will be clicked.**

 3. Base Class includes parameter for providing Browser Name & Driver Path via Properties file.